What are the Different Types of Painter’s Tape?

 To make your taping project go smoother before spraying the paint, you can consider purchasing tape guns and dispensers.

 There are also pre-taped drop cloths available for paint projects, especially when working over larger surface areas.
+All of these accessories will make your job much easier.

 The Bottom Line